seanox/aspect-js/development/README.md

   http://127.0.0.1:3200/test/index.html
 - To all representatives of the different browser/render engines:
   MS Edge, Google Chrome, Firefox, Palemoon, Safari iOS, Safari MacOS

+## Publish

+### GitHub
+- Check that all ToDo's are done
+- Run all tests
+- Finalize CHANGES and README.md
+- Create a release
+- Publish the release with a tag
+- Create a release in GitHub for the tag
+- Update the tutorial and create a release there too

+### npmjs.com
+- Go to the project directory
+- Update the file `package.json`
+- Log in with your credentials: `npm login`
+- Publish the version: `npm publish --access public`
+- In case the old versoin should be deprectated:
+  e.g. `npm deprecate seanox@1.3.1 "WARNING: This project has been renamed to aspect-js.
+Install using @seanox/aspect-js instead."`

+### cdn.jsdelivr.net
+Nothing needs to be changed here, the content is synchronized with npmjs.com.